 The Graduate School of Life Sciences (GSLS) results from a common initiative of the Faculties of Biology, Medicine, Chemistry and Pharmacy, Physics, and Human Sciences at the University of Würzburg.

-Since the founding of the GSLS in 2006, over 380 doctoral researchers have graduated by our regulations and standards.
+Since the founding of the GSLS in 2006, over 800 doctoral researchers have graduated by our regulations and standards.